skuubydooby/Jelly/documentation-payload/Jelly/opsec/topping.md

 - [`screenshot_inject`](/agents/Jelly/commands/screenshot_inject)

 {{% notice info %}}
-Some injection techniques are incompatible with the aforementioned commands.
+Some topping techniques are incompatible with the aforementioned commands.
 For example: If QueueUserAPC is in use, the above commands will fail as it leverages the early bird version of QueueUserAPC, not the APC bombing technique.
 {{% /notice %}}